 RBS to cut 162 branches and 792 jobs

-Royal Bank of Scotland has announced that it is to close 162 branches across England and Wales.
+Royal Bank of Scotland has announced it is closing 162 branches across England and Wales.

 The bank said that 792 jobs would go as a result and staff would be offered voluntary redundancy.

-RBS branches in England and Wales, and the NatWest business in Scotland, had been intended to form the basis of a new "challenger bank".
+RBS branches in England and Wales, and the NatWest business in Scotland, had been earmarked for a new "challenger bank" under the name Williams & Glyn.

-However, that project was now not going ahead and the bank had reviewed its branch network.
+However, that project is now not going ahead and the bank has reviewed its branch network.

 Some 109 branches will close in late July and August 2018, while a further 53 branches will close in November 2018.

-The BBC has asked RBS for a full list of the branches that will be closing.
+You can see a full list of the branches that will be closing here.

-An RBS spokesman said: "We are no longer launching Williams & Glyn as a challenger bank, and we now have two branch networks operating in close proximity to each other; NatWest and Royal Bank of Scotland, in England & Wales.
+An RBS spokesman said: "We are no longer launching Williams & Glyn as a challenger bank, and we now have two branch networks operating in close proximity to each other; NatWest and Royal Bank of Scotland, in England and Wales.

 "As a result, we have had to review our overall branch footprint in England and Wales and we've made the difficult decision to close a number of Royal Bank of Scotland branches.